lsst/felis/README.rst

 model to ensure strict conformance to the format.
-SQL Data Definition language (DDL) statements can be generated to instantiate corresponding database objects, such as tables and columns, in a number of different database variants, including MySQL, PostgreSQL, Oracle, and SQLite.
+SQL Data Definition language (DDL) statements can be generated to instantiate corresponding database objects, such as tables and columns, in a number of different database variants, including MySQL, PostgreSQL, and SQLite.
 The schema can also be used to update the TAP schema information in a
 `TAP <https://www.ivoa.net/documents/TAP/>`_ service.